rawpython/remi/README.md

 In order to see the user interface, open your preferred browser (I use Chrome) and type "http://127.0.0.1:8081".
 You can change the url address, edit the "configuration.py" file.

-Tested on Android, Linux, Windows with Google Chrome web browser.
+Tested on Android, Linux, Windows with Google Chrome.
-Useful on raspberry pi for python script development.
-It allows to interact with your raspberry remotely from your mobile device.
+Useful on Raspberry Pi for Python script development.
+It allows to interact with your Raspberry Pi remotely from your mobile device.

 FAQ
 ===
+- **Why another GUI lib?**
+Kivy, PyQT and PyGObject all require native code for the host operating system, which means installing or compiling large dependencies.
+Remi needs only a web browser to show your GUI.

-- Should I know HTML?
-NO, It is not required, you have to code only in python.
+- **Do I need to know HTML?**
+NO, It is not required, you have to code only in Python.

-- Can I use this library with other browsers?
-Yes you can, but I haven't tested it and probably something couldn't work fine.
+- **Which browsers can I use this with?**
+I have developed this using Chrome (on Windows, Linux and Android) and haven't tested it elsewhere.
+It will probably work fine elsewhere though!

-- Is it open source?
+- **Is it open source?**
 For sure!
+RemI is released under the Apache License.
+See the ``LICENSE`` file for more details.

-- Where is the documentation?
+- **Where is the documentation?**
 I'm working on this, but it requires time.
 If you need support you can contact me directly on dddomodossola(at)gmail(dot)com

 Brief tutorial
 ===
-Import remi library and all submodules.
+Import RemI library and all submodules.

 ```py
 import remi.gui as gui